HomeTentsTents by SizeThe 14 Best 4 Person Tents for Camping & Backpacking in 2026

 While most people go with dome tents, taller people should consider cabin tents (for added height).

-The tallest 4-person tents we’ve tested and reviewed are the REI Co-op Wonderland 4, REI Co-op Skyward 4, Gazelle T4 Hub Tent, and the White Duck Prota Deluxe.
-All of them come in at over 6 feet tall, so if you are a tall person, these tents are definitely ones that you’ll want to take a serious look at.
+The tallest 4-person tents we've tested and reviewed are the White Duck Regatta Bell Tent, Gazelle T4 Hub Tent, and the White Duck Prota Deluxe.
+All of them come in at over 6 feet tall, so if you are a tall person, these tents are definitely ones that you'll want to take a serious look at.

 Dome tents are generally smaller and lighter and great for backpacking and hiking.